j-silv/the-daily-ic/README.md

 # The Daily ~~Bugle~~ IC

 >J. JONAH JAMESON : [about Peter's pictures of Spider-Man] They're crap.
 Crap, crap, megacrap.
 I'll give you two hundred bucks for all of 'em.

 -Spider-Man (2002)

 # Description
-A script that checks a few websites hosting integrated circuit (IC) die shots, randomly picks one, then sets the user's desktop background to it.
-Additionally, a notification is sent to the user giving some information about the  IC: img source, name, google search link.
+A script that checks the internet for integrated circuit (IC) die shots, randomly picks one, then sets the user's desktop background to it.
+Additionally, an info box pops up which provides some information about the IC.

-Standard commands are used such as `wget`, `grep`, `cut`, etc.
+The following utilities are used:

+- wget
+- grep
+- cut
+- date
+- sort
+- head
+- tail
+- zenity

 This script was developed for Ubuntu 20.04, but can easily be modified to fit your distro.